robmuh/robmuh.github.com/_posts/2014-12-04-browse-vs-books.markdown

-On the other hand, books like the incredible [Creating Apps in Kivy](http://shop.oreilly.com/product/0636920032595.do) manage to stuff all the real material into a project that the author takes you through.
+On the other hand, books like the incredible [Creating Apps in Kivy](http://shop.oreilly.com/product/0636920032595.do) manage to stuff all the real material into a project that the author takes you through in relatively few pages for less money.
 These books are more like lessons or tutorials than books.
 Reading a book like this is the next best thing to actually doing the work even if you choose to not do it.
 Still, such books are never as informative as the mountain of [Kivy examples](https://github.com/kivy/kivy/tree/master/examples) available to dig apart and figure out without any book involved at all.